 Scribes such as the twelfth-century monk from St.-Sépulcre, who copied a hagiographical legend almost word for word, also tended to copy the general structure of that legend's layout.
 Sixty-five percent of the legends that were copied within monasteries were largely identical in respect to both their text and their number of chapters.
-Reversely, when a scribe rewrote the text of a saint's life, he would usually tweak the number of chapters in the process.
+Conversely, when a scribe rewrote the text of a saint's life, he would usually tweak the number of chapters in the process.
 Obviously, this high correlation between changes in text and ordinatio is no coincidence.
 Both kinds of interventions required a profound knowledge of the legend.
 A scribe who was familiar enough with the tale to be able to consciously adapt it would have been able to play around with its structure as well, and vice versa.
 As a result, both changes must have often been elements in a larger project to rework the text.

 Yet we should be careful not to equate the two working methods, as 35 percent of the legends that show a changed ordinatio was not accompanied by a significantly changed text.
 Those cases may represent Poulin's hypothesis that a changed ordinatio equaled a different version in the eyes of a medieval audience.
 In other words, wanting to change the number of chapters in a legend may have been the reason to copy that legend in the first place.
 For example, the eleventh-century legendary from St.-Sépulcre had incorporated most stories as continuous texts.
-As we say, the twelfth-century scribe who copied them did not significantly change the texts, but he did subdivide most legends into chapters.
-Similarly, the monastery of St.-Vaast possessed two manuscripts with the life of St.
+As we saw, the twelfth-century scribe who copied them did not significantly change the texts, but he did subdivide most legends into chapters.13 Similarly, the monastery of St.-Vaast possessed two manuscripts with the Life of St. Maurus that showed a virtually identical text, which in the oldest manuscript was subdivided into nine chapters and in the other into eighteen.14 Such decisions were probably made out of changing practical requirements-for example, if a new manuscript was meant for the liturgy it would not need an extensive ordinatio, whereas a sourcebook for preaching would benefit from the most sophisticated ordinatio available as this enabled the reader to thumb through the scriptum and find specific passages to illustrate some moral precept.
+15 The change in ordinatio and the context of use that the new ordinatio enabled may have been an argument for these monks to copy the legend, and to have held onto both manuscripts in the centuries to follow.